RarelyCharlie/rarelycharlie.github.io/_listen/listen54.md

 - Optionally offer a 1-to-1 chat if the original poster wants to follow up in private.

 In some chatrooms and forums you can use your member account to participate as a member.
-Then you can give advice, make suggestions and talk about yourself (things that you should not do from your listener account).
+Then you can give advice, make suggestions and talk about yourself (which are things you should not do from your listener account).

 In chatrooms and forums it's OK to invite members to send you messages if they would like to chat with you 1-to-1, or you can send messages to them.
-You should only issue invitations like this if you are genuinely prepared to have those 1-to-1 chats.
+You should only issue invitations like this if you are permitted to chat and if you are genuinely prepared to have those 1-to-1 chats.
+For example, an adult listener should not invite a teen member to chat, because the system does not permit adult-teen chats.

 After the quiz, we'll look at the support available to you as a listener.